What is Lyft Amundsen?

 Data teams are diverse.
-Data engineers, data scientists, analysts, product managers, executives - are all looking for data to process and make informed decisions.
-True democratization is possible when everyone looking for data resources know exactly what data is available within the system & how they can use it, but that may also pose challenges with respect to data privacy & security.
+Data engineers, data scientists, analysts, product managers, and executives - are all looking for data to process and make informed decisions.
+True democratization is possible when everyone looking for data resources knows exactly what data is available within the system & how they can use it, but that may also pose challenges with respect to data privacy & security.
 Amundsen seeks to walk the balance between democratization and security by classifying metadata into two groups:

 Fundamental metadata like name and description of table and fields, owners, last updated, etc. are visible to all.
-This enables users to find of its existence and also to understand if it fits their query.
+This enables users to find its existence and also to understand if it fits their query.

-Richer metadata like column stats, preview, etc. are only available to users with access to data.
+Richer metadata like column stats, preview, etc. is only available to users with access to data.
 One can also request access to richer metadata if they are convinced that it's the right fit for them.

 Lyft Amundsen Key Links

 Amundsen is widely adopted within Lyft and enjoys a cohesive community of individuals and organizations who have extended and used it.
-However like any other open source tool - it's made by engineers and for engineers, thus quite technical to set up.
+However like any other open-source tool - it's made by engineers and for engineers, thus quite technical to set up.